3.2 Regions and Prospects

 Energy

-The situation is being exacerbated as Australians ‘electrify’ their homes.
-The AEMO’s latest WA energy shortfall is forecast at 391MW by 2027-28 and around 2,880MW by 2033-34.
-The reality is that if coal-fired power stations closures are firm, then there will need to be significant (and immediate) energy investment.
+With shortfall predicted, the reality is that if coal-fired power stations closures are firm, then there will need to be significant (and immediate) energy investment.

 Collie is at the centre of the SWIS transmission network and has attracted multi-billion-dollar battery investments.
 These will help stabilise the grid and better manage solar.
 Domestic penetration of rooftop solar in WA is the highest in the world and it is expected to blow out to 50% by 2030.